-The MIC Programme Development Standard Operating Procedure outlines the stages in the design, development and approval of new programmes.
+The MIC Academic Programme Development Standard Operating Procedure outlines the stages in the design, development and approval of new programmes.
 The specific process for the Approval of New Postgraduate Research Programmes is documented in RGSO SOP210.

 To ensure that decisions on education and training matters are made independently of commercial considerations programme approval follows a twin-track route.
-The first stage in the development of programmes is

-- The first route involves the establishment of a Course Design Team within a department or on a cross-departmental level.
-Scrutiny of the programme's academic merit by the host department / faculty.
-The New Programme Submission Form and supporting documentation are then reviewed by the Academic Programme Appraisal Committee (APAC) which then reports its recommendation on programme approval to An Chomharile Acadúil. - The second route followed by a new programme is a submission to the College's Executive Team to determine the compatibility of the programme with the College's strategic plan and also to evaluate and approve the resource implications associated with running the programme (see Figure 4: Academic Programme Approval Process).
+- The first route involves the establishment of a Course Design Team within a department or on a cross-departmental level and scrutiny of the programme's academic merit by the host department / faculty.
+New Programme Approval involves a two-stage approval process, where Stage 1 (New Academic Programmes Outline Application for Approval) involves approval of the case by the Academic Programme Appraisal Committee (APAC), and Stage 2 (Accreditation of Academic Programmes Full Application for Approval) involves consideration of the quality and standards of the proposed programme by APAC.
+The forms and supporting documentation are reviewed by the Academic Programme Appraisal Committee (APAC) which then reports its recommendation on programme approval to An Chomharile Acadúil.
+The approval process ensures College oversight and quality in curricula and learning, teaching and assessment strategies. - The second route followed by a new programme is a submission to the College's Executive Team to determine the compatibility of the programme with the College's strategic plan and also to evaluate and approve the resource implications associated with running the programme (see Figure 4: Academic Programme Approval Process).